valory-xyz/autonolas-aip/content/aips/core-aip-triple-lock.md

 ## Motivation

 Olas’ Season 2 - the current season that started with the OLAS token launch - is all about bootstrapping the dual [useful code](https://www.autonolas.network/blog/code-capital-attracting-code-via-developer-rewards) & [useful capital](https://www.autonolas.network/blog/code-capital-attracting-capital-via-bonding) mechanism.
 This article recaps this dual mechanism and discusses Olas’ key token sinks.
+It highlights deficiencies in the protocol design and suggests how they can be resolved through protocol updates and extensions.

 ### (Code, Capital)